 4. Psilocybin Mushroom Tea

-Psilocybin mushrooms are commonly known as magic mushrooms and are infamous for their ‘euphoric abilities.’
+Psilocybin mushrooms are commonly known as magic mushrooms and are famous for their ‘euphoric abilities.’
 The first evidence of consumption of magic mushrooms dates back to 9,000 BC in Saharan tribes of Africa.

 5. Kava Kava Tea